-Many hotels on Hawaii offer stargazing programs right on site, too.
+Many hotels in Hawaii offer stargazing programs right on-site, too.
 At the Fairmont Orchid, local amateur astronomers come to the property on Friday nights.
 They set up a telescope and offer a view of the sky, plus do a guided talk that teaches about the night sky.

 Stargazing Tours on the Big Island

 If you want to ensure a great stargazing experience on the Big Island, consider booking with Epic Tours.
 This Hilo-based company offers stargazing tours combined with other activities – like waterfall viewing and lava tube hiking.
 Their tours run most nights and guide James brings the group as high up the slopes of Mauna Kea as necessary to find clear skies:

 - Mauna Kea: A Mars and Stars Photo Experience

 Book in advance to ensure you get a spot on these small group tours (six guests max per night!).

 On Maui, you can stargaze from the mountains, the beach, or both on the same night!
 Maui’s two mountain ranges and connecting isthmus offer many different ecosystems and stargazing opportunities.

 Best Stargazing Spots on the Maui

 Haleakalā National Park is Maui’s famous volcano and stargazing spot.
 Home to a mountaintop observatory, you can also ascend after dark for stargazing on your own (or with a tour).
 There are several pullouts and overlooks that are perfect spots.

 The most popular overlook on Haleakalā, this site on the western slopes has unobstructed views and virtually no light pollution.
 It’s a great spot to watch the sunset too, and then see the stars pop out overhead.